ruby2elixir/cercle/README.md

 [To test it, You can go here: http://www.cercle.co/register](http://www.cercle.co/register)

-Cercle is:
+## Why Cercle?
 - realtime
 - visual
 - simple
 - API ready
-- Open source
+- open source
-- Free if you install it by yourself
+- free if you install it by yourself
 - $1.99 per month with unlimited number of users if we do the hosting for you.

 ## Current Features